snake-biscuits/dotfiles/silver/notes.md

 $ sudo mv /usr/{local/,}share/wayland-sessions/niri.desktop
 ```

-should probably add an icon
+should probably add an icon, but how?

 ## Onscreen keyboard